rust-lang/rfcs/text/0000-placement-by-return.md

     * make placement work with fallible creation

       This RFC honestly has terrible support for this, mostly because it's painted itself into a corner.
 The sized-value-returning functions all have to be emplaceable, and when they return a Result, they return it by writing it directly through a pointer all at once.
-Making placement work really well with fallible creation rould require the Result to be split up, with the discriminant going into a stack frame or something, while the payload goes into the allocated area.

     * trait design